How to Create a Portfolio Website in 2026

 The about page is often the second most-visited page on portfolio sites.
 Make it personal and professional:

-• Use the about block to share your story — how you got started, what drives you, and where you're headed.
+- Use your about block to share your story — how you got started, what drives you, and where you're headed.

 Step 6: Set Up Contact